-Concerning the ability in efficiently employing side information and knowledge to promote recommendation performance, the discussion about whether graph embedding-based recommendation (Sec.~\ref{graph_embedding} gives details) outperforms the conventional recommendation implementing based on graph topology analysis (Sec.~\ref{conventional_models} gives details) is an ongoing controversy.
-With regard to the scalability \cite{sarwar2001sparsity, singh2020scalability} performing the recommendation per second for millions of users and items when data is highly complex and large-scale as a result of the three “V” features of side information and knowledge inherited from big data, graph embedding-based recommendation outperforms conventional recommendation determined by their different rationales: after organizing information into graph representations (Sec.~\ref{graph_representation} gives details), conventional recommendation runs by analyzing the graph topological characteristics such as users' co-interactions with common items \cite{sarwar2001item} or global topological diffusion \cite{zhang2007heat, zhang2007recommendation}.
-In contrast, graph embedding-based recommendation implements by using the nodal embedding vectors preserving graph topological features once learned from the graph representations by embedding techniques \cite{goyal2018graph} (Secs.~\ref{Fundamental-Technologies} and \ref{LEMGE} give retrospects).
-When employing side information and knowledge in different recommender systems, graph embedding-based recommendation can directly reuse the learned nodal embedding vectors rather than repeating the analysis of graph topological characteristics as conventional recommendation does; thus substantially improves the scalability of recommendation models.
-Besides, the storability of embedding vectors makes them support downstream machine learning tasks \cite{yang2021network} requiring feature vectors of data instances as inputs, such as classification \cite{bhagat2011node, khattak2020tweets,verma2017hunt, narayanan2017graph2vec, galland2019invariant, chen2019gl2vec, wang2021hyperparameter}, link prediction \cite{liben2007link, lu2011link, rossi2021knowledge, kumar2020link}, and clustering \cite{wang2020commerce}; thus enables graph embedding-based recommendation to outperform conventional recommendation in terms of model extensibility.
+Concerning the ability to efficiently employ side information or knowledge to promote recommendation performance, the discussion about whether graph embedding-based recommendation (Sec.~\ref{graph_embedding} gives details) usually outperforms conventional recommendation implemented based on graph topological analysis (Sec.~\ref{conventional_models} gives details) is an ongoing controversy.
+With regard to the scalability \cite{sarwar2001sparsity, singh2020scalability}, graph embedding-based recommendation outperforms conventional recommendation, which can efficiently implement recommendation per second for millions of users and items when data is highly complex and large-scale as a result of the three “V” features of side information and knowledge inherited from big data.
+This result is brought from the two's distinctive rationales: after organizing data (or information) into graph representations (Sec.~\ref{graph_representation} gives details), conventional recommendation runs by analyzing a graph's topological characteristics such as users' co-interactions with common items \cite{sarwar2001item} or global topological diffusion \cite{zhang2007heat, zhang2007recommendation}.
+In contrast, graph embedding-based recommendation runs by using nodal embedding vectors, which preserve graph topological features once learned from the graph representations by embedding techniques \cite{goyal2018graph} (Secs.~\ref{Fundamental-Technologies} and \ref{LEMGE} give retrospects).
+In view of that, when employing side information or knowledge, graph embedding-based recommendation can directly reuse the learned nodal embedding vectors rather than repeating the analysis of graph topological characteristics as conventional recommendation does.
+Therefore, the scalability of it can be substantially improved.
+Besides, the storability of embedding vectors can support downstream machine learning tasks \cite{yang2021network}, which require feature vectors of data instances as inputs, like classification \cite{bhagat2011node, khattak2020tweets,verma2017hunt, narayanan2017graph2vec, galland2019invariant, chen2019gl2vec, wang2021hyperparameter}, link prediction \cite{liben2007link, lu2011link, rossi2021knowledge, kumar2020link} or clustering \cite{wang2020commerce}.
+Such a property of embedding vectors enables graph embedding-based recommendation to outperform conventional recommendation in terms of model extensibility.